ritvikindupuri/AD-AttackSim/README.md

     npx serve .
     ```

-**Step 2: Access and Configure the Application**
+**Step 3: Access the Application**
 Open your web browser and navigate to the local address provided by your server (e.g., `http://localhost:8000`).

 1. You will be greeted with the ADversary sign-in page.
 Create a new (simulated) account to begin.
-2. Once logged in, click the **"Settings"** button in the top-right corner.
+2. Once logged in, the application is ready to use.
+The AI provider is automatically set to Google Gemini.
-3. In the modal that appears, **select your desired AI Provider** from the dropdown (e.g., "Google Gemini" or "OpenAI").
-4. Paste your corresponding **API Key** into the input field and click **"Save & Close"**.

-The application is now configured and ready to use.
+The application is now configured and ready to generate simulations.

-### Production Deployment

-For deploying ADversary to a live environment (like Vercel, Netlify, or a custom server), the process remains user-centric.
-There are no build steps or environment variables to configure for API keys.
-Users of your deployed instance will be prompted to enter their own API key in the settings, just as they would during local development.
-This ensures that your production deployment does not need to manage or secure any API credentials itself.